Some of the links in this post may be affiliate links, you can read my full disclosure here or more information at the bottom of this post.

 But it needs to be more than just the act.
-He needs to feel wanted, desired, that his touch means something.
+He needs to feel wanted, and desired, that his touch means something.
 When a man feels loved and accepted, especially when he’s at his most vulnerable, there are no limits to how he’ll respond in turn.
-When we make this a priority, coupled with a few of the above-mentioned tips, the transformation is truly remarkable.
+When we make this a priority, the transformation is truly remarkable.

-(I know this can be hard to do, especially when feeling unloved, so read How to be More Affectionate to Your Husband for some tips that really help!)
+(I know physical contact can be hard when you’re feeling unloved, so read How to be More Affectionate to Your Husband for some tips that really help!)